minnesangg/Cerberus/README.md

 **Cerberus** is a secure password manager built with **Qt (C++)**.
 It allows users to **generate, encrypt, and store passwords** in a local **SQLite** database.
 All passwords are **stored only on your device and never sent anywhere**, ensuring complete privacy and security.
-Also, here is a Have I Been Pwned API integration for checking if passwords have been exposed in data breaches.
+Also, here is a Have I Been Pwned API integration for checking if passwords have been exposed in data breaches, password categories.

-Future updates will include **password categories, improved UI/UX, and more.**

 ![logotype](https://github.com/user-attachments/assets/5aae01bc-506a-484f-99c9-7aaf20a66d90)